 General and Artistic Director

-Professor at the Ludwik Solski National Academy of Theatre Arts in Kraków.
-She lectures at the Acting Department on both specialties (dramatic and vocal-acting) and at the nonresident faculty of the Dance Theater in Bytom (specialty: dance theater actor).
-She lectures: Visual arts of stage movement, Customs of the past and present, Elementary acting tasks, Fundamentals of acting, Classical scenes, Forms and styles of stage movement.
+Professor at the AST National Academy of Theatre Arts in Kraków.
+She lectures at the Acting Department (specialties: dramatic and vocal-acting) and at the Faculty of the Dance Theatre in Bytom (specialty: dance theatre actor).
+She lectured also: Song, Visual arts of stage movement, Customs of the past and present, Elementary acting tasks, Fundamentals of acting.

 Actress, choreographer, director, teacher, general and artistic director of the Krakow Chamber Opera.
-She came from Kraków, where she graduated the Adam Mickiewicz 6th Upper Secondary School.
+She comes from Kraków, where she graduated the Adam Mickiewicz 6th Upper Secondary School.
 A graduate of the Acting Department of the Ludwik Solski National Academy of Theatre Arts in Kraków (nowadays: AST National Academy of Theatre Arts in Kraków).
 A specialist in the field of the visual scenic movement covering issues related to the forms and styles of stage movement, the history of customs and costume, and in the field of historical court dance.

-Author of over 100 choreographies and stage movement for theater and television performances directed by, among others J. Jarocki, I. Wollen, R. Zioło, W. Jankowski (including the National Theater in Warsaw, Contemporary Theater in Wrocław, theaters in Opole, Bielsko-Biała, Cieszyn, theaters in Krakow, TV Krakow and – in her author’s performances (direction and choreography) in Teatr SCENA EL-JOT and in Kraków Chamber Opera).
+Author of over 100 choreographies and stage movement for theater and television performances directed by, among others J. Jarocki, I. Wollen, R. Zioło, W. Jankowski (including the National Theater in Warsaw, Contemporary Theater in Wrocław, theaters in Opole, Bielsko-Biała, Cieszyn, theaters in Kraków, TVP Kraków and – in her author’s performances (direction and choreography) in Teatr SCENA EL-JOT and in Kraków Chamber Opera).

-In 1991 she founded her own music scene, whose repertoire refers to the old tradition and customs based on historical dance, music and singing.
+In 1991 she founded her own music scene, called SCENA EL-JOT, which repertoire refered to the old tradition and customs based on historical dance, music and singing.
 She established the Academy of Tradition and Custom, in which are held performances, workshops and seminars.
-Her author’s performances have been presented not only in Krakow and Poland, but also in Paris, Lyon, Frankfurt am Main, Vilnius, both in natural, historical interiors and open air, as well as in theater interiors.
+Her author’s performances have been presented not only in Kraków and Poland, but also in Paris, Lyon, Frankfurt am Main, Vilnius, both in natural, historical, sacral interiors and open air, as well as in theater interiors.

 In 2004, the theater expanded its artistic activity and included operatic repertoire and was renamed – its new name is Krakow Chamber Opera.
 The spectacle which inaugurated the new formula is “Don Pasquale” by G. Donizetti, directed by Wacław Jankowski and choreography by Jadwiga Leśniak-Jankowska.
 From that moment on, Jadwiga Leśniak-Jankowska and her husband Wacław Jankowski shape the repertoire of the theater.

 Jadwiga Leśniak – Jankowska is the founder of the ARS CAMERALIS foundation and a member of the Association of the Polish Stage Artists (ZASP).